kolkhis/prolug-coursework/automation-engineering/unit3/u3lab.md

   ```

 - What are you shown?
-    - It looks like earthquake information, showing magnitute, location, and
+    - **Answer:** It looks like earthquake information, showing magnitute, location, and
       time

 - Inspect the file and see if you can figure out what it was doing.